ConnorBechler/ConnorBechler.github.io/index.md

 ## Software/Tools

-[The MI Diaries Research Framework](https://github.com/midiaries/datahub): I did not create this tool, but I bug-tested and documented a portion of it.
+[The MI Diaries Research Framework](https://github.com/midiaries/datahub): I did not create this, but I bug-tested and documented a portion of it.
 An excellent suite of tools for creating, navigatin, and annotating audio corpora.

-[DiSpeechEval](https://github.com/ConnorBechler/dispeecheval): python tool I developed for quick summarization of speech quantity and quality using voice activity detection.
+[DiSpeechEval](https://github.com/ConnorBechler/dispeecheval): A python tool I am developing for quick summarization of speech quantity and quality using voice activity detection.

-[wav2vec2fasr](https://github.com/ConnorBechler/wav2vec2fasr-repo): collection of resources and python interface for finetuning wav2vec2 models I've created for low-resource automatic speech recognition and forced alignment.
+[wav2vec2fasr](https://github.com/ConnorBechler/wav2vec2fasr-repo): A collection of resources and python interface I am developing for finetuning wav2vec2 models for low-resource automatic speech recognition and forced alignment.